For Singaporeans

 Can Foreigners Buy Property in Japan?

 Yes — Japan has no restrictions on foreign property ownership.
-Here's everything Singapore investors need to know.
+Here's everything Singaporeans need to know.

 No. Japan places no restrictions on foreign nationals purchasing real estate.
 You do not need a visa or residency status to buy.
 Foreigners enjoy the same property rights as Japanese citizens, including full freehold land ownership.
 There is no equivalent to Singapore's ABSD, SSD, or foreign buyer quota.